The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its Preamble:

-Statements of Environmental Values (SEV) are a means for designated government ministries to record their commitment to the environment and be accountable for ensuring consideration of the environment in their decisions.
+The SEV is a means for prescribed ministries to record their commitment to the environment and be accountable for ensuring consideration of the environment in their decisions.
+A SEV explains:

 - How the purposes of the EBR will be applied when decisions that might significantly affect the environment are made in the Ministry; and

 - How consideration of the purposes of the EBR will be integrated with other considerations, including social, economic and scientific considerations, that are part of decision-making in the Ministry.

 It is each Minister's responsibility to take every reasonable step to ensure that the SEV is considered whenever environmentally significant decisions are made.